Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 Plastic recycling services provide a structured way to manage both rigid and soft plastics, helping reduce landfill volumes and improve overall recycling outcomes.

-Wasteflex coordinates plastic recycling programs across multiple sites, aligning services with operational workflows so plastic waste is separated, collected and processed more effectively.
+Wasteflex coordinates plastic recycling programs across Australia, helping organisations improve plastic recovery outcomes by aligning collection services with operational workflows and broader waste management strategies.

 Understanding Different Types of Plastic Waste